TalhaRana01/DSA-with-Python-2025/Data Structure & Algorithms/importants_of_dsa.md

 1. To build an efficient program.
 2. Easy to write a program or logic of program.
 3. To increase Program execution Speed.
 4. To Reusebility of Data.
+(Multiple task perform on same data)
 5. To improve Abstraction of Program.
 6. To Solve Real World Problems.